 The Rublix Regional Math Camp Presentation

-Rublix’s predictions platform, HedgeTrade, relies on mathematics to fine-tune its algorithms and build the code that runs the platform.
-In the presentation, Pete, Rhys, and Shane gave concrete examples of how mathematics enable the creation of many useful applications.
+Rublix’s predictions platform, HedgeTrade, heavily relies on mathematics to fine-tune its algorithms and build the code that runs the platform.
+In the presentation, Co-Founders Peter Danihel, and Shane Moser gave concrete examples of how mathematics enable the creation of many useful applications.

 As part of the presentation, students received an introduction to the RaspberryPi.
 This is a device the size of a credit card yet a powerful computing tool.
 Shortly after, there was a buzz of excitement as Rublix team members gave a RaspberryPi to each of the 32 students.